Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators

-A comprehensive description of BICs in subwavelength lattices can be obtained using the multipole decomposition method~\cite{Sadrieva2019Sep}, which has been successfully applied many times to describe lattice resonant effects in photonics and acoustics~\cite{allayarov2024anapole,Babicheva2021Jan,Liu2020May,Rahimzadegan2022May,Sainidou2005Mar,Li2024Aug}.
-This method is based on the expansion of an arbitrary field into mutually orthogonal functions with unique radiation patterns called multipoles, which provide a set of basic solutions to the Helmholtz equation~\cite{Bohren1998Apr}.
-Here, under multipoles, we assume spherical waves.
-It is important to emphasize that the multipole decomposition differs between electromagnetics and acoustics, as an electromagnetic wave is vectorial and transverse.
-In contrast, an acoustic pressure wave is a scalar and longitudinal wave.
-In the first case, the decomposition involves the vector electric and magnetic multipoles (spherical waves) of degree $\ell \geq 1$.
-In contrast, in the second case, it only considers the scalar multipoles with $\ell \geq 0$.
-The fact that photonic systems possess simultaneously two types of multipoles (electric and magnetic) and resonances provides many degrees of freedom to tailor their optical response based on interactions~\cite{Fu2013Feb, Staude2013Sep, Babicheva2017Nov, Babicheva2018May}.
-Although acoustic scatterers only possess one type of multipoles (scalar), the presence of the monopole ($\ell = 0$), which can interfere with the dipole ($\ell = 1$) and higher-degree multipoles, gives rise to acoustics-specific effects, including, \textit{e.g.}, the acoustic Kerker effect~\cite{Wei2020Aug,Long2020Jun} and the lateral recoil force~\cite{Smagin2024Dec}.
+A comprehensive description of BICs in metasurfaces can be obtained using the multipole decomposition method~\cite{Sadrieva2019Sep}, which has been successfully applied to describe lattice resonant effects in photonics and acoustics~\cite{allayarov2024anapole,Babicheva2021Jan,Liu2020May,Rahimzadegan2022May,Sainidou2005Mar,Li2024Aug}.
+This method expands an arbitrary field into mutually orthogonal functions with unique radiation patterns, called multipoles, providing a set of basic solutions to the Helmholtz equation~\cite{Bohren1998Apr}.
+Here, multipoles are assumed to be spherical waves.
+It is important to note that the multipole decomposition differs between electromagnetics and acoustics: electromagnetic waves are vectorial and transverse, whereas acoustic pressure waves are scalar and longitudinal.
+In electromagnetics, the decomposition involves vector electric and magnetic multipoles of degree $\ell \geq 1$, while in acoustics, it only involves scalar multipoles of degree $\ell \geq 0$.
+Thus, photonic systems possess two types of multipoles and resonances, providing multiple degrees of freedom to tailor the optical response~\cite{Fu2013Feb,Staude2013Sep,Babicheva2017Nov,Babicheva2018May}.
+Although acoustic scatterers possess only scalar multipoles, the presence of the monopole ($\ell = 0$), which can interfere with the dipole ($\ell = 1$) and higher-degree multipoles, gives rise to acoustics-specific effects, such as the acoustic Kerker effect~\cite{Wei2020Aug,Long2020Jun} and the lateral recoil force~\cite{Smagin2024Dec}.